-The January Plan for Fiscal 2010 includes \$16 million in PEG restorations.
-Although the Financial Plan still assumes savings for Fiscal 2011 and the outyears, it is unclear as to whether the agency will still be able to achieve the projected savings.
+The current Executive Plan for Fiscal 2010 includes approximately \$31 million in PEG restorations.
+These restorations relate to the six initiatives discussed below and have occurred over the last four financial plans.
+The current Executive Plan still assumes savings for Fiscal 2011 and the outyears, though it is unclear whether the agency will still be able to achieve the projected savings.